LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 ## Subtraction (`SUB`)

 Subtracts the second operand from the first.
 The result is written into the first operand.

-The first operand can not be a constant.
+- The first operand can not be a constant (immediate)
+- Only one operand can be memory
+- Subtraction work same for signed and unsigned data

 ### Affected Flags